cloudfoundry-attic/sprout-bosh/README.md

 # IF error  "require': incompatible library version"
 gem pristine --all
 # ENDIF incompatible library
-# IF pg gem doesn't install, reboot and try again.
+# IF pg gem doesn't install, open a new terminal and try again.
 Really.
 It worked for me.
 ```
 1. Run the unit tests:
 ```